AEspinosaDev/OGL_Spaceship_Game/README.md

 - For the rendering part it uses a very basic part of Open GL.
 Without any interest in shading.
 As I said, it is specially focused on the usage of C++.

+- The models are made by myself and also the fbx importer class.
   </p>